Prag8855/aab/content/guides/german-health-insurance.md

 89% of Germans have [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^2] It's often your only option.

-Public health insurance is provided by [non-profit insurance funds](/glossary/Krankenkasse), not by the state.
+Public health insurance is run by [non-profit insurance funds](/glossary/Krankenkasse), not by the state.
 The cost and coverage are almost the same for all public health insurers.

 ### Cost of public health insurance